 Who we are

 The Special Education Needs and Disabilities (SEND) service is responsible for carrying out duties under the Children and Families Act 2014 in relation to statutory assessment processes, and the ongoing monitoring of children and young people who have Education, Health and Care (EHC) Plans.
-This includes information and advice sought for annual review, tracking information, disagreement resolution or mediation processes and processes relating to appeals to the Special Educational Need and Disability Tribunal (SENDT).
-We also administer and approve additional high needs funding applications for children and young people in relation to the special educational provision they may require across early years, school and post compulsory settings.
+This includes information and advice sought for annual review, tracking information, disagreement resolution or mediation processes and processes relating to appeals to the Special Educational Need and Disability Tribunal (SENDT), as well as responding to enquiries from families.
+We also administer and approve additional high needs funding applications for children and young people in relation to the special educational provision they may require across early years, school, and post compulsory settings.
 We work in a coordinated way with other children and young people’s services in KCC and with partner organisations to ensure we deliver the best possible outcomes for children and young people with SEND in Kent, and to ensure we are fully compliant with the Children and Families Act 2014 and associated regulations and Code of Practice.

 Personal information we collect and use

 We collect information from parents or carers for children and young people below and within statutory school age, and from young people themselves if they are aged 16 or over and no longer in compulsory education.

 In the course of assessing and planning SEND support, providing advice and guidance to parents and carers, and providing the most suitable educational provision, we collect the following personal information when you provide it to us: